 The Issue With The Son Of Sam Police Sketches

 Those who knew the mild-mannered Berkowitz at the time of the shootings were surprised that he was the killer.
-His neighbours in Yonkers, NY said he was “a nice man.”
+His neighbors in Yonkers, NY said he was “a nice man.”
 Others wondered why Berkowitz didn’t resemble the police sketches of the Son of Sam.
 That included then mayor, Abraham Beane.
 “I was a little surprised that I saw a person of his stature,” he told the press after the arrest.
 “He seemed to be a well-built and heavy person.
 And he didn’t resemble the recent set of sketches.”
 Terry also wondered this, writing, at the time, “How could all of those witnesses and all of those sketches be wrong?”

 Despite the inconsistencies in the sketches, Berkowitz was arraigned in Brooklyn, six days after his arrest.
 He was brought to court in an eight vehicle motorcade as locals lined the streets to get a look at him.
 The crowd jeered as he was taken to court, where he was seen smiling.
 He had also flashed a smile the night he was arrested.